pratyakshm/WinRice/README.md

 ## How to run:
 1. Read the full documentation properly before proceeding.
-2. Dwnload the latest release from the [Releases page](https://github.com/pratyakshm/CleanWin/releases), unzip it and run.
-(Ignore SmartScreen errors, these might get fixed in a future release).
+2. Download the latest release from the [Releases page](https://github.com/pratyakshm/CleanWin/releases), unzip it and run what you want between CLI/GUI.
-3. Launch the executable and give it administrator privileges once it asks.
+   -   (Ignore SmartScreen errors, these might get fixed in a future release).

 ## List of tasks:
 This section contains the list of tasks that CleanWin performs.
 They're grouped in the following categories (sorted by alphabetical order):